timersys/popups/README.txt

 Yes if you need to debug you can use uncompressed javascript by addings ([this code](https://gist.github.com/timersys/60823b62cd1050dab032)) to your functions.php

 == Changelog ==

+= 1.3.1 =
+* Fixed bug popup not closing when using conversion close option
+* Changed ajax mode to be on by default

 = 1.3.0.3 =
 * Social providers not loading on https sites